 The Willibrordi Cathedral is Wesel's city church where the Evangelic community worships.
 A number of cultural events are held in the cathedral as well.

-A small church once stood at the same spot in 800 BC.
+A small church once stood at the same spot in 800 AD.
 It was renewed and rebuilt several times.
 It housed the Echternach monastery in the beginning, where the Frisian missionary Willibrord (passed away in 739) is buried.
 The magnificent interior with 38 altars from the brotherhoods and guilds made St. Willibrordi - after the Xanten Cathedral - one of the most important medieval churches on the lower Rhine.
 Once the city turned towards the reformed confession during reformation, there was no longer any use for the interior.
 It went missing.
 The Hanseatic city of Wesel was the centre of the Kleve duchy.
 The city joined the reformation in 1540.

 From 1883 to 1896, the church was completely renovated with the aid of the Prussian dynasty.
 The planned ambulatory was performed for the first time back then.
 The still images from the great electors and Emperero Wilhelm I. remain at the entrance portals.